 The world of coding isn’t kind when it comes to interviews.
-While in many fields of employment you can rely on just flair and persuasion to sell your skills, as a programmer you will be expected to prove on the spot that you know what you’re doing.
+While in many fields of employment you can rely on just flair and persuasion to sell your skills, if you’re presenting yourself as a web developer or a data analyst you will be expected to prove on the spot that you know what you’re doing.
 This is usually done through a coding challenge, which very often will take place in person, right in front of the interviewer(s).

 This is important for any interview, but never more so than when you’re facing a coding challenge.
 Our natural reaction to any situation in which we are being judged is to become nervous, hesitant and unfocused.
 There isn’t a one-size-fits-all solution for this problem, as different people will find that different things relax them best, but one routine that generally helps is to articulate your anxieties and then rationalize them.

 When you’re feeling uncomfortable, quickly ask yourself why, or what it is that is making you feel that way.
 Don’t suppress your feelings, listen to them, and then try to express them in a sentence.
 If your gut is telling you, ‘this problem is unsolvable’, take a mental step back, and address the concern rationally: ‘If this problem were unsolvable, the recruiter wouldn’t use it’.
 If your gut is telling you, ‘you won’t get the job’, you can reply to yourself: ‘Even if I don’t get this job, I will simply apply for the next, with the extra experience I am picking up in this interview’.
 Nervousness often stems from thoughts of a worst-case-scenario echoing in your head, but most of these fears are baseless, and it becomes easier to dismiss them once you’ve worked them out in your mind.